Group-5-Final-Project/Final-Project/README.md

   * Do pandemic milestones (e.g. waves, mandates, etc.) impact opinions?
 * What word associations are found with #vaccine?

-Data extracted from Twitter will be analyzed using Natural Language Processing (NLP), and the findings will visualized on a custom dashboard.
+Data extracted from Twitter will be analyzed using Natural Language Processing (NLP), and the findings will be visualized on a custom dashboard.

 ## THE TEAM